 Need help with your financial aid application?
-Attend a financial aid FAFSA/ Dream Act Application workshop.
+Attend a financial aid FAFSA/Dream Act Application workshop.
 Workshop times and locations can be found on the Student Financial Services page at each of our colleges websites or in any SFS Office.

-For information on grants, the CCPG, Federal Work Study, scholarships, loans and workshops, see "Need Money for College?" in the Schedule of Classes or go online to Student Financial Services page at any of our colleges' websites.
+For information on grants, the California College Promise Grant (CCPG), formerly known as the BOG Fee Waiver, Federal Work Study, scholarships, loans and workshops, see "Need Money for College?" in the Schedule of Classes or go online to Student Financial Services page at any of our colleges' websites.
 Any student who withdraws from and/or drops all of his classes, is dropped by any or all of his instructors, or receives only FWW grades for the fall, winter/spring and/or summer term may be subject to repayment of federal financial assistance funds including the Federal Pell Grant, FSEOG Grant, and Direct Stafford loans.
 If there is a reduction in units after receiving a disbursement, the student may enter into an over-award status which will result in financial assistance funds having to be repaid.